 - 12 whole black peppercorns (optional)

 - 14 cups of filtered good quality water

-Peel onions and 1/4 chop.
-Peel carrots and clean celery and slice in 1″ chunks.
+Then peel the onions and 1/4 chop.
+Peel carrots, clean celery, and slice in 1″ chunks.
 Wash tomatoes and cut in half.
 Slice leeks and clean in a bowl of cold water.
-Using a large bowl, add all of your vegetables and toss with olive oil.
-Roast them for about 20 minutes.
+Once everything is prepared, using a large bowl, add all of your vegetables and toss with olive oil.
+Finally, roast them for about 20 minutes.
 Stir and roast for another 15 minutes.
-Watch them carefully so they don’t burn.
+Most important – be sure to watch them carefully so they don’t burn.

 Meanwhile, as the vegetables are roasting, place dried mushrooms in a bowl with 2 cups of filtered water and allow them to soak.
 This will reconstitute the mushrooms and allow them to create a broth that will add additional umami flavor to the final stock.
 This is what separates the good stocks from the bad.
 You have to be willing to go the extra mile.
 It will be worth the added flavor in the end.